malk/malk.github.com/source/_posts/2012-10-31-what-is-an-elastic-datastore.markdown

 ## In 140 Characters or less
 Elastic datastores handle *stress* losing neither *consistency* nor *availability*.

 ## In detail
-To understand that one need to understand what is *Elasticity* exactly!
+To understand that you need to know what is *Elasticity* exactly!

 ### So, What is *elasticity* ?

-We have two kinds of elasticity
+We have two kinds :

 #### General Elasticity

 « Ability of *something* to receive a *stress* without deforming. »

-Think about a rubber band: you can take it with your hands, stretch it and abandon it : the band will return to its original shape.
+Think about a rubber band: you can take it with your hands, stretch it and abandon it: the band will return to its original shape.

 Commonly used in physics.